Vegan Strawberry Shortcake

 Preheat oven to 425 degrees F.

-Strawberries: Place the strawberries in a medium bowl with 2 teaspoons pure cane sugar and combine.
+Strawberries: Combine the strawberries in a medium bowl with 2 teaspoons pure cane sugar.
 Set aside for at least 20 minutes.
 The longer they rest, the juicer (more macerated) they will become.

 Shortcakes: